mreinstein/ascii-diagrams/README.md

 # ascii-diagrams

-ascii diagramming done right
+no bullshit ascii diagramming https://diagrams.reinstein.me

 ![alt text](fig4.png "screenshot")

-Despite there being a number of grid rendering modules, I couldn't find satisfying all criteria:
+I couldn't find any grid rendering modules satisfying all of these criteria:

 * **is not blurry on retina screens**
 * no anti-aliasing